 Our real power is in our ability to detect value and set constructive intention in the present moment, regardless of the circumstances.
 When tragedy comes up, we may be knocked down.
 We may think, “I can’t handle this.”
 We may need to grieve, or to feel disappointment or even shame, or to retreat from chaos.
 But what makes the difference is our long-lasting response.
 We can keep suffering even after the event has ended, or we can grab whatever’s valuable in the experience, which is the healing power that will transport us through it.
 Then the experience can metamorphose into a worthwhile contribution that empowers a meaningful life.

 Real security in life comes from knowing that, in a situation where all is lost, “I’ll be all right.”
 It comes from knowing the value of who we truly are and what we have to give.
 And we all have something valuable inside us that the world needs.
-Our opportunity is to identify it, and to use it for whatever purpose we want to fulfill.

-And it’s not naive to believe that our lives are secure when we’re busy doing what we love to do, because it’s meaningful to us.
+And it’s not naive to believe that our lives are secure when we’re busy doing whatever we love to do, because it’s meaningful to us.
 In other words, to be greater than our circumstances, in spite of reasons to not.
 It’s actually heroic.

 Come follow me on Instagram!